Biblical Corinth 8-Hour Christian Tour

 The Submersible Bridge at the Corinth Canal

-There are two submersible bridges on the Isthmus of Corinth – one in Poseidonia, connecting Corinth to Loutraki, and the other in Isthmia.
-Each bridge has a capacity to sink up to 11 meters, making it the largest tourist attraction in the vicinity.
+The Isthmus of Corinth is home to two fascinating submersible bridges, one in Poseidonia, connecting Corinth to Loutraki, and the other in Isthmia.
+Each bridge can sink up to 11 meters, creating a spectacular sight that has become one of the region’s most popular attractions.

 Return to Athens